neboat/opencilk-ppopp-23-ae/README.md

 - You can specify **different CPU counts** to run the parallel executables on using the `-c` flag.
 For example, on a system with 24 CPU cores, the flag `-c 1,24` will run all parallel executables on 1 and 24 CPU cores.
+The `run_tests.py` script will never run the executables on more CPU cores than are available on the system, regardless of the argument passed to the `-c` flag.

-- You can select a **subset of the programs** to run using the `--programs` flag.
-In particular, the GBBS benchmarks take a significant amount of time to compile, and some take substantial time to run.
+- You can use the `--programs` flag to select a **subset of programs** to run.
+In particular, the GBBS benchmarks take a significant amount of time to compile, and some take substantial time to run, especially on 1 processor.
 To run only the BFS and KCore benchmarks from GBBS, for example, pass
   `--programs BFS/NonDeterministicBFS:BFS_main,KCore/JulienneDBS17:KCore_main`
   to `run_tests.py`.

-- You can run specify the **number of trials** to run each executable using the `-t` flag.
-For example, specifying `-t 10` will run each executable 10 times, and specifying `-t 3` will run each executable 3 times.
-Each running time in the final CSVs will be the median of all trials.
-Please note that we do not recommend running the executables with fewer trials, as doing so will increase the variability of the measured results.
+- You can specify the **number of trials** to run each executable using the `-t` flag.
+For example, specifying `-t 5` will run each executable 5 times.
+On a modern Intel x86-64 machine with 8 cores, running `run_tests.py` with `-t 5` and no other arguments takes approximately 1.5 hours.
+Each running time in the final CSVs will be the median of the trials performed.
+Please note that we do *not* recommend running the executables with too few trials, as doing so will increase the variability of the aggregated results.

 ## Getting the CSV files